 What are the new Angel tax rules for startups?

 The Finance minister has eased the angel tax assessment process for Startups.
-Under this, any action with regard to the Angel Tax will be taken only after an authorised official approves it.
+Under this, any action with regard to Angel Tax is taken only after an authorised official approves it.

 — Income Tax India (@IncomeTaxIndia) July 5, 2019